kkdesilva/address-book-api/README.md

 # Propel Tech Test

 ## Description
-- This project is to build a simple RESTful address book API built using Laravel
+- This project implements a simple RESTful Address Book API using Laravel.
-- The project showcase the ability to create, read, update, and delete contacts in an address book.
+- The API allows users to create, read, update, and delete contacts in an address book.
-- It's a requirement that a JSON file should be used to store contacts.
+- Contacts are stored in a JSON file, as required.
 ### Example JSON schema:
 ```json
 [